6 Best Daily Planner Apps in 2026 (Tested and Compared)

 Where it falls short:

 • No collaboration.
 Purely a personal planner.
 Cannot share tasks, timelines, or projects with anyone.
+If your spouse needs to see the shared grocery run on your timeline, that is not happening here.

 Pricing: Free tier includes timeline views, task creation, subtasks, color coding, widgets, and energy tracking.
 Pro costs $2.99/month, $9.99/year, or $29.99 lifetime.
 Pro adds recurring tasks, calendar import, AI planning, and custom notifications.